GSA/Section508.gov/_events/2020-09-29-managing-projects-to-ensure-accessibility.md

 start-date: #only fill in start date if the events spans multiple days (YYYY-MM-DD)
 end-date: 2020-09-29 #otherwise use end-date (YYYY-MM-DD)
 permalink: /event/managing-projects-ensure-accessibility/
+description: The IT Accessibility Community Meeting (ITACM) will include a presentation and conversation on how to position federal agencies to ensure accessible information and communications technologies (ICT) are procured and managed for their agencies.
 image:
 image-alt:
 created: 2020-09-29